Nothing Important Happened Today: Nothing Important Happened Today

-Part 2
+Nothing Important Happened Today II

 The naval captain (Ryan Cutrona) delivers a communication to Dr. Nordlinger (Jeff Austin), who orders the vessel returned to its base.
 Follmer leaves the water reclamation facility after failing to spot Doggett, who is still underwater; McMahon keeps him alive by passing air from her lungs into his.
 Back at FBI headquarters, Reyes is warned by Follmer to distance herself from Doggett and his investigation of Kersh.
 Reyes believes that Follmer simply wants to force Doggett out of the FBI and storms out of the office.

 Doggett wakes up at his home to find McMahon, who tells him that both she and Knowle Rohrer are invulnerable Super Soldiers developed by a military program.
 Doggett calls Scully to his house, and McMahon tells them that the program is to be expanded by adding chloramine to the water supply.
 Meanwhile, at the ship, now docked in Baltimore, the captain attempts to call Wormus.
 Rohrer approaches the captain, informing him that he is now second-in-command and demanding information on the vessel's mission.
 The body of the original officer is found in the water nearby.

 Scully examines McMahon and finds her to be physically normal.
 Doggett is then suspended by Kersh and Follmer.
 Reyes tries to find out more about McMahon's history and learns that she is a Justice Department employee who had been contacted by Wormus and McFarland in their attempts to expose the plans to contaminate the water supply.
 The Lone Gunmen intercept the captain's call to Wormus, on which Rohrer is eavesdropping.
 The captain then pulls a gun on the Navy Seal guarding the lab, demanding that Nordlinger surrender the project's data.
 He does not notice Rohrer creeping up behind him.

 Scully, Reyes and Doggett go to the ship, where they are confronted by Rohrer.
 Just as Rohrer is about to crush Doggett's skull, he is decapitated by McMahon.
 Rohrer is presumed dead, but soon awakens and stabs McMahon.
 Both bodies tumble into the water.
 The three agents board the abandoned ship and find the captain's decapitated body.
 Scully gains access to the lab and finds evidence of manipulation of ova.
 However, she is forced to leave when Doggett finds a time bomb on the bridge.
 The agents narrowly escape the explosion.

 Later, Doggett confronts Kersh, who was not implicated in the conspiracy.
 Kersh explains to Doggett that he left the evidence that helped Doggett, and that he had told Mulder to flee, but ultimately it was Scully who actually convinced Mulder to do so.
 Meanwhile, Scully dreams of McMahon's and Rohrer's lifeless bodies below the harbor.
 Suddenly, she sees McMahon's eyes snap open.
 Scully wakes up and the episode cuts to William's mobile; it begins to move on its own accord.